-It was for this reason the KL Hiking crew (yours truly included) gathered outside of the unique Masjid Al Muttaqin in Kampung Permatang Pasir one Sunday morning, as overhead a white bellied sea eagle circled in a perfect blue sky.
+It was for this reason the KL Hiking crew (yours truly included) gathered outside of the unique Masjid Al Muttaqin in Kampung Permatang Pasir one Sunday morning.

-The trail wound its way through the jungle around Bukit Jugra with occasional roped sections marking the way forward and providing support on the surprisingly tough uphills; and they were no mere trifle.
-In fact I was soon gasping for air and sweating profusely.
+The trail wound its way through the jungle around Bukit Jugra with occasional roped sections marking the way forward and providing support on the surprisingly tough uphills.
+These were no mere trifle as I was soon gasping for air and sweating profusely.

-Within minutes we were faced with an open gate in a fence, but veer left into the scrub instead to skirting around a long abandoned air force barracks eventually emerging at its front gate 10 minutes later.
+Within minutes we were faced with an open gate.
+We veered left into the scrub and skirted around a perimeter fence belonging to a long-abandoned air force barracks, and eventually emerged at its front gate 10 minutes later.

 The path ahead is a tarmac road surrounded by a permanent forest reserve of virgin jungle.
-It leads to the Bukit Jugra lighthouse where we turned in, the sight that met us a revelation.
+It leads to the Bukit Jugra lighthouse where we turned in.
+The sight that met us was a revelation.

 Stretching out beneath us was a wide open plain, part marsh, mostly oil palm plantations bordered by a narrow ribbon of protective mangrove, and divided by the expanse of the Sungai Langat as it plotted its final course towards the Straits of Melaka.
-On the other side of the river, Carey Island.
+On the other side of Sungai Langat: Carey Island.

-This strategic location is why Jugra was once a royal town and state capital, and why Bukit Jugra or Parcelar Hill as it was once known, was chosen for a lighthouse.
+The strategic location is the reason Jugra was once a royal town and state capital, and why Bukit Jugra or Parcelar Hill as it was once known, a strategic site for a lighthouse.

-Our return journey saw us backtrack down the same route we came, the exception being that at the rest area we took a right down a shorter, steeper trail most of it roped off on either side.
+Our return journey saw us backtrack down the same route we came, the exception being that at the rest area, mentioned earlier, we took a right down a shorter, steeper trail, most of it roped off on either side.

-Of course, there was no telling how long this return route will remain passable; I noticed an alternative trail left of the one we took just before the fence, but as I can only vouch for what I know, I’d recommend taking the same route down as the one we took up.
+I noticed an alternative trail left of the one we were on just before we came to the fence, but as I can only vouch for what I know, I’d recommend taking the same route down as the one we took up.

 8.40am Start hike